Highly Capable Program (HiCap)

 Nominations & Testing

-Highly Capable (HiCap) Program nominations for the 2022-23 school year for kindergarten through 12th-graders was open between during the month of November and is now closed.
-Information and links to nominate your child will be posted here and communicated via email and text to families next year during November for the open nomination window for the 2023-24 school year.
+Highly Capable (HiCap) Program nominations for the 2023-24 school year for kindergarten through 12th-graders will be open during the month of November.
+Information and links to nominate your child will be posted here and communicated via email and text to families during November for the open nomination window.
+Teachers, school staff, and other community members also can nominate a student, however, we will need family permission for the additional CogAT testing, and for qualification for the HiCap program.

-Testing will be done within school buildings during the school day in the months of December through February by school building; families will receive communication about their child's testing window.
+CogAT aptitude testing will be done within school buildings during the school day in the months of December through February for all nominated students; families will receive email communication about their student's specific testing window.

 Determination Meetings and Family Notification of Qualification

-Our team will review data in March and April and communicate qualification to families as soon as possible
+Our Multidisciplinary Team will review CoGAT aptitude scores along with classroom assessment data and teacher and family inventory input in the spring and communicate qualification to families as soon as possible.

 The Lake Stevens School District Strategic Plan states that highly capable students will experience rigorous and challenging content as well as cognitively demanding instruction, along with opportunities for creative and divergent thinking.
 Our comprehensive program begins at Kindergarten and spans through 12th-grade.
 Our cadre of highly trained teachers is committed to providing a program that compacts and accelerates the curriculum.
 They design their lessons to add depth and complexity to the curriculum to keep our highly capable students working on the outer edges of their abilities.